karenlo08/Face-Detector-Smart-Lock/README.md

 - [References](#references)

 ## Inspiration
 The inspiration from this project comes from my daughter Ariana.
-We changed our locks for smart ones because we constantly forget or lost our keys but the issue was Ariana is not older enough to own a cellphone to be able to unlock the front door via wifi.
-After she came from school or a playdate; what usually happens is her friend's parents text us to let us know they are waiting at the front door and we unlock the front door for them.
-I came to the idea of detecting Ariana's face to unlock the front door lock and this way I could apply machine learning to solve it!
+We changed our locks for smart ones because we constantly forget or lost our keys; but Ariana is not older enough to own a cellphone and be able to unlock the front door via wifi.
+I came with this idea of detecting Ariana's face to unlock the front door lock and apply machine learning to solve it!

 ## Objectives
-* Create an interactive and friendly demo to see machine learning in action.
+* Create an interactive demo to see machine learning in action.
 * Unlock Smart Lock with face detection.
 * Apply computer vision on edge devices (Raspberry PI).